What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 Perhaps we are looking for solid ground again

 The garden is exactly such a place.
+Different rhythms of time apply here.

 Seeds don't germinate faster just because you're in a hurry.
+Tomatoes don't grow because an algorithm decides it.
+Nature follows its own laws.

 A small garden is enough

-You don't need a big farm.
+The studies also show: You don't need a large farm.

 - a raised bed